Timelapse (video game)

-Timelapse is a 1996 graphic adventure game developed and published by GTE Entertainment.
+Timelapse (sometimes Timelapse: Ancient Civilizations) is a 1996 graphic adventure game developed and published by GTE Entertainment.
 Inspired by the game Myst, it tasks the player with the rescue of an archaeologist trapped in another dimension.
 The player navigates a series of time portals to locations such as ancient Egypt, Maya and the prehistoric Puebloan civilization, while solving puzzles and searching for clues to the archaeologist's whereabouts.

 Timelapse was commercially successful, with sales of 250,000 units by late 2000.

 Gameplay

 Timelapse is a first-person graphic adventure patterned after games such as Myst.
 Gameplay consists of the exploration of various ancient temples and cities, and the solving of complex and difficult puzzles.
 The game is made up of five areas: Easter Island, Egypt, Maya, Anasazi and Atlantis.